 Proper communication after death is important.
 Knowing what to say and what not to say is vital to the grieving family.
-Many unnatural death often invite unpleasant comments in forums and social medias.
-Some personal losses not only impact family members, but also the community as well.
+Much unnatural death often invites unpleasant comments in forums and social media.
+Some personal losses not only impact family members but also the community as well.
 A simple phrase can mean a lot, and yet can make the grieving family feel worst.
 It is important to choose our words wisely so as not to bring any hurt to the grieving parties.
 It is also important not to judge how the death occurred.
 Instead, lend a listening ear or a crying shoulder.

 What To Say and What Not To Say ?

-- Do not judge the person whom has pass away.
+- Do not judge the person who has pass away.
 They may have been your enemy or someone whom you don’t like.
-However, death is a closure of a life’s chapter.
+However, death is the closure of a life’s chapter.
 Learn to see the beautiful thing in a person, rather than their flaws.
 The grieving families need support, so do not mention anything negative.